-Introduction
+0. Introduction

 Compositional generalization, the reuse and recombination of preexisting knowledge to handle novel cases, is a cornerstone of human intelligence.
 Generalization in natural language is a quintessential example: people can understand and generate infinitely many sentences from a finite number of words (Chomsky, 1957, 1965, quoting Wilhelm von Humbolt).
-Generalization in visual cognition can be characterized similarly: people can understand a potentially infinite number of scenes through combinations of objects, or learning about new objects through combinations of parts and relations.
-For example, people who are familiar with coffee maker, toaster oven and griddle can effortlessly grasp the concept of a breakfast machine upon seeing it for the first time
+Generalization in visual cognition can be characterized similarly: people can understand a potentially infinite number of scenes through combinations of objects, or learning about new objects as combinations of familiar parts and relations (e.g., Biederman, 1987).
+For example, people who are familiar with a coffee maker, toaster oven and griddle can grasp the concept behind the 3-in-1 composite object in Fig. 1A upon seeing just a single example, and associate that new concept with a new label such as "breakfast machine".1 By recognizing the object's familiar components and reasoning about how these components are compositionally related, people can formulate hypotheses that accurately generalize to future encounters with other breakfast machines.